 Sensational and a bit ridiculous?
 Yes.
 Will these titles grab kids’ interest and drive home the point that, “History is NOT boring?”
 Also, yes.

 These British imports, recently re-released with updated illustrations, will appeal to students who like wacky humor.
-Stinkbomb and his messy little sister Ketchup-Face get themselves into madcap adventures.
+Stinkbomb and his messy little sister Ketchup-Face get themselves into madcap adventures in this fun series of 3rd grade books.

-The hilarious but realistic antics of the two dads and four adopted brothers in the Fletcher family make for an enjoyable tale.
+The hilarious but realistic antics of the two dads and four adopted brothers in the Fletcher family make for an enjoyable tale for your latest 3rd grade books.

 When Gabby is in a tough spot, her teacher encourages her to channel her daydreams into writing in this powerful novel in verse.

-Mary Amato gets upper elementary peer dynamics, and her books are surefire hits with third graders.
-Meet spirited Lucy McGee, star of her fresh and accessible new illustrated chapter book series.
+Mary Amato definitely understands upper elementary peer dynamics, and her books are surefire hits with third graders.
+Meet spirited Lucy McGee, star of her accessible new illustrated chapter book series.

-The relatable cast of characters in these hybrid graphic novels navigates real-life tween emotions, even during apocalyptic turmoil.
-Plus, there’s a good dose oozing zombie grossness to hook reluctant readers.
+The relatable characters in these hybrid graphic novels navigate real-life tween emotions, even during apocalyptic turmoil.
+Plus, there’s a good dose of oozing zombie grossness to hook reluctant readers.

-Readers will be cheering for the masquerading feline stars of this graphic novel—great for students who love Dav Pilkey’s Dog Man books.
+Readers will cheer for the masquerading feline stars of this graphic novel—great for students who love Dav Pilkey’s Dog Man books.

-Get a kid hooked on Rick Riordan books and you’ve got a reader for life.
+Get a student hooked on Rick Riordan books and you’ve got a reader for life.
 This new illustrated version of a classroom classic is irresistible.

 If you loved Wish, prepare to be equally as drawn in by Barbara O’Connor’s newest set of compelling characters—including Henry the dog—in this coming-of-age story.

-These tales about a robot marooned on a futuristic island will mesmerize your students.
-Plenty of material for discussions about perspective-taking, too.
+These tales about a robot marooned on a futuristic island will mesmerize your students, and offer plenty of material for discussions about perspective-taking, too.

 This fascinating series of adventure quest novels have exceptional staying power.
 They are perfect picks for riveting class read alouds or for your voracious advanced readers to devour.